Last.fm: Independence (2026–present)

-Original founders Felix Miller, Martin Stiksel, and Richard Jones left the company in the summer of 2009.
+On 27 May 2026, Last.fm announced on its support forum that it was now an independent company, and would keep its same team.
+The announcement stated that no changes would be made to user accounts or data.

+On June 25, 2026, Last.fm announced that they would be cracking down on accounts that were accused of botting listens.
+This change came as they received complaints about accounts logging so many listens that it wouldn't be possible for a human to hear every song they logged even if they listened 24 hours a day.
+This move received criticism from fans of the K-pop group BTS, who viewed it as being directed at them.

 Features

 User accounts

 The free user account provides access to all the main features listed below.
 Registered users are also able to send and receive private messages.
 The newly launched Last.fm Pro user account adds additional features to the free tier, the most notable being the ability to change usernames, edit scrobbles and gain early access to new features.

 Profile

 A Last.fm user can build a musical profile using any or all of several methods: by listening to their personal music collection on a music player application on a computer or an iPod with an Audioscrobbler plugin, or by listening to the Last.fm Internet radio service, either through the Last.fm client or the embedded player.
 All songs played are added to a log from which personal top artist/track bar charts and musical recommendations are calculated.

 Last.fm automatically generates a profile page for every user, which includes basic information such as their username, avatar, date of registration, and the total number of tracks played.
 There is also a Shoutbox for public messages.
-Profile pages are visible to all, along with a list of top artists and tracks, as well as the 10 most recently played tracks (which can be expanded).
+Profile pages are visible to all, along with a list of top artists and tracks, and the 10 most recently played tracks (which can be expanded).
 Each user's profile features a 'Taste-o-Meter' that provides a rating of how compatible the user's music taste is.